JonathanWoollett-Light/JonathanWoollett-Light/README.md

 I lean towards systems programming and like optimising things.

-My biggest project Cogent is currently sitting at its 42nd version.

-Being first published 16th July 2020 that's 42 versions in 88 days (as of 13/10/2020), on average a version every other day.
-Most updates are very minor, but it has gone a quite a few complete overhauls.

 ### 🔭 My current focus ###

 Rust, neural nets, HPC (specifically GPU compute).